-- Any report of a missing student, from whatever source, should immediately be directed to Coppin State University Campus Police. - When a student is reported missing Campus Police shall: - a) initiate an investigation to determine the validity of the missing person report; - b) contact the Vice President for Student Affairs; - c) make a determination as to the status of the missing student; - d) notify the Baltimore City Police or other appropriate law enforcement agencies within 24 hours after determining that the student is missing. - e) When contacted by Campus Police, the Vice President shall: - a) Notify the Director of Residence Life, the Vice President of Administration and Finance, the Vice President for Academic Affairs, and the President's Office; - b) if, on investigation of the official report, Campus Police determines that the student is missing, the Vice President for Student Affairs will notify the individual identified by the missing student as the emergency contact within 24 hours of making the determination that the student is missing; - c) if the missing student is under the age of 18, and not an emancipated individual, notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of the determination that the student is missing. - d) each student over the age of 18 has the option of opting out of the Missing Student Policy in accordance with the Missing Student Procedures 20 USC 1092 (j) (Section 488 of the Higher Education Opportunity Act of 2008), through signing a waiver on the Missing Student Policy Form.
+- Any report of a missing student, from whatever source, should immediately be directed to Coppin State University Campus Police. - When a student is reported missing Campus Police shall: - a) initiate an investigation to determine the validity of the missing person report; - b) contact the Vice President for Student Affairs; - c) make a determination as to the status of the missing student; - d) notify the Baltimore City Police or other appropriate law enforcement agencies within 24 hours after determining that the student is missing.

+- b) if, on investigation of the official report, Campus Police determines that the student is missing, the Vice President for Student Affairs will notify the individual identified by the missing student as the emergency contact within 24 hours of making the determination that the student is missing; - c) if the missing student is under the age of 18, and not an emancipated individual, notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of the determination that the student is missing. - d) each student over the age of 18 has the option of opting out of the Missing Student Policy in accordance with the Missing Student Procedures 20 USC 1092 (j) (Section 488 of the Higher Education Opportunity Act of 2008), through signing a waiver on the Missing Student Policy Form.